rrainey/DSKY-matic/README.md

 # The DSKY-matic Project
-A Functioning Apollo DSKY Replica - September 2022
+A Functioning Apollo DSKY Replica - October 2022

 ## Introduction